aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-0/_index.md

 ### **Property Shape.Id Added**
-The propery Id has been added to the Shape class to uniquely identify each shape object in a given spredsheet.
+The property Id has been added to the Shape class to uniquely identify each shape object in a given spredsheet.
 This new property also helps in identifying Chart objects in a spreadsheet as demonstrated below.

 **C#**